HuajuLiang/OriginalLightItensity/README.md

 # OriginalLightItensity

-## *A C++ function of our manuscript "Polarized skylight navigation simulation data set" by Huaju Liang and Hongyang Bai.*
+## *A C++ function of our manuscript "Polarized skylight navigation simulation dataset" by Huaju Liang and Hongyang Bai.*

 //Original light intensity is obtained from LI, DOP and AOP